 Top Schools for Medical Administrative Services

-- The business department at San Jacinto Community College||Business department offers several related programs, including cancer data or health information management, long-term care or medical administration and medical billing.
+- The business department at San Jacinto Community College in Pasadena, TX, offers several related programs, including cancer data or health information management, long-term care or medical administration and medical billing.

-- At the University of Colorado||Students in the executive MBA in Health Administration program are mentored by health administration alumni.
+- At the University of Colorado in Denver, CO, students in the executive MBA in Health Administration program are mentored by health administration alumni.

-- MBA students at the University of Minnesota - Twin Cities||MBA students in the Medical Industry Valuation Laboratory work in multidisciplinary teams to analyze success factors for new medical technologies and services.
+- MBA students at the University of Minnesota - Twin Cities in Minneapolis can work in the Medical Industry Valuation Laboratory, where they join multidisciplinary teams that analyze success factors for new medical technologies and services.

 - At Yale University in New Haven, CT, students in the MBA for Executives program can choose healthcare as a focus area.

 Students who are interested in medical administrative services can find relevant undergraduate and graduate offerings at top private institutions as well as state universities and small community colleges.